LavaLite/docs/filer.md

     {
         use Filer ...;

-### Implementing the File Upload Function
-The model has a **config** file.
-The code that must be implemented in order implement the file upload function is as follows.
-The code can be divided as an single and multiple, as decided by the user.
-Eg. Single can be used to implement a profile picture, while multiple selection can be implemented for a photo gallery.
+### Configuration
+Each model has a `config` file and the developer can specify its root uploading folder and file upload type using this configuration.
+The upload type is mainly divided into two, single and multiple for example in a products table the main image can be defined as single and gallery images can be defined as multiple.

-    // Model variables for module variable.
+    // Model variables for file upload.
     'model'     => [
         ........
-        'uploadfolder' => '/uploads/page',
+        'upload_folder' => '/package/modue',

         'uploads'      => [
-            'single'   => ['single_file_field_1', 'single_file_field_2'],
+            'single'   => ['image''],
-            'multiple' => ['multiple_file_field_1', 'multiple_file_field_2'],
+            'multiple' => ['images''],
         ],

+### View
+For displaying, editing or uploading files on a view can be easy accoomplised using the below code snippets.

+    {!! $model->fileUpload('field_name')!!} // to display file uploader (dropzone)
+    {!! $model->fileEdit('field_name')!!} // to display file editor
+    {!! $model->fileShow('field_name')!!} // to display files

-### File Upload Interface
+### Storage
-The file upload interface can be generated on the user side, implementing the following code.
-The would be open to allowing the user to upload all types of files.
-A further iteration on choosing a particular type of files (Eg. Images, Word, Excel) can be done ahead.

-    {!!
-Filer::uploader('multiple_file_field_1', $page->getUploadURL('multiple_file_field_1')) !!}

-### Single VS Multiple Upload
-The following code can be found once the file has been uploaded in a JSON format online.
-The code for the multiple upload would be as follows.
-The data would consist of Folder Name, File Name, Caption, Time & EFolder.

-    Multiple
+Files for each record of the table is stored on individual folders and corresponding details of the files are stored on the table in JSON format.
+Folder for uploading the files are stored in the each record upload_folder attribute.
+And the JSON data of each file contain details such as  Folder Name, File Name, Caption, Date & Time.

+Example JSON file formats for multiple file field.

     [
        {
-          "folder":"\/uploads\/pages\/2016\/05\/07\/050447617\/images\/",
+          "folder":"\/2016\/05\/07\/050447617\/images\/",
           "file":"file.jpg",
           "caption":"File",
-          "time":"2016-05-11 04:46:48",
+          "time":"2016-05-11 04:46:48"
-          "efolder":"pages\/066zCXfgcnxBl0\/images"
        },
        {
-          "folder":"\/uploads\/pages\/2016\/05\/07\/050447617\/images\/",
+          "folder":"\/2016\/05\/07\/050447617\/images\/",
           "file":"file-2.png",
           "caption":"File 2",
-          "time":"2016-05-11 04:46:49",
+          "time":"2016-05-11 04:46:49"
-          "efolder":"pages\/066zCXfgcnxBl0\/images"
        }
     ]

-### The following lines of code can be found for a single uploaded file.

-    Single
+Example JSON file formats for single file field

     {
-      "folder":"\/uploads\/pages\/2016\/05\/07\/050447617\/images\/",
+      "folder":"\/2016\/05\/07\/050447617\/images\/",
       "file":"file-2.png",
       "caption":"File 2",
-      "time":"2016-05-11 04:46:49",
+      "time":"2016-05-11 04:46:49"
-      "efolder":"pages\/066zCXfgcnxBl0\/images"
     }
+In addition to the default details you can pass additional details form the view.

-The following can be implemented in order to return the URL required for uploading the respective files.
+The following can be used for getting  URL required for uploading the files.

-    $page->getUploadURL('field_name'))
+    $model->getUploadURL('field_name'))